community-network/bfportal-grpc/Readme.md

-### current build method from proto to javascript via python:
+### current build method from proto to javascript via python
 needs proto-compile, which can be installed with:
 `pip3 install proto-compile`